Click the following link to access that section of the Student Handbook:

 The University reserves the right to consolidate residents to ensure full capacity when vacancies occur and may move students to another room or facility when such consolidation becomes necessary.
 All room changes must be completed within three (3) days after notification to consolidate.
 Requests to honor specific roommate or hall assignments are NOT GUARANTEED.

-The University's alcohol policy permits students of legal age to possess or consume alcohol only within the confines of their residence hall room.
+The University’s alcohol policy permits students of legal age to possess or consume alcohol only within the confines of their residence hall room.
 There are many reasons an individual may choose to reside in an alcohol-free environment.
 These reasons range from personal lifestyle preferences, cultural or religious beliefs, and/or desires related to recovery from personal or family abuse problems.
-One roommate's reason for choosing an alcohol-free environment may be very similar or very different from the others'.
-Assignments in alcohol-free environments are available on a first-come, first-served basis at the following locations: North Hall (men), second and third floors; Belk Hall (women) second and third floors; Oak Hall, first floor and the Teaching Fellows area on the second floor; Pine Hall, first floor; Cypress Hall, an area on the first floor; and Village Apartments, Building 500.
+One roommate’s reason for choosing an alcohol-free environment may be very similar or very different from the others’.
+Assignments in alcohol-free environments are available on a first-come, first-served basis at the following locations: North Hall (men) (co-ed); Belk Hall (women) second and third floors; Oak Hall, first floor; Pine Hall, first floor; Cypress Hall, an area on the first floor; and Village Apartments, Building 500.
 Residents are required to sign a pledge to refrain from possession and use of alcohol on the alcohol-free floor.